yeokm1/graphics-gremlin-hdmi/README.md

 This is a modified version of the Graphics Gremlin ISA CGA/MDA graphics card to include a HDMI port.
 This is still based on the same Lattice ICE40HX4K FPGA.

 The latest revision now displays CGA colour 6 brown correctly.
-Since this project builds on the original project, it carries over some emulation inaccuracies in demos like 8088MPH.
+Since this project builds on the original project, it carries over some emulation inaccuracies in demos like 8088MPH and other applications.

 <img src="images\gg-hdmi-board.jpg" width="600">